 Going back a few years … After studying electronics in The Royal Navy and discovering maintaining gunnery and guided missile systems was not for me, I joined the advertising industry.
 My first employer was *Collett Dickenson Pearce * where I learnt the basics of producing great ads. (*A BBC documentary called ‘The Men from the Agency’ and well worth viewing).
 I then joined French Gold Abbott as an account handler.
-My love of photography took over and deciding being the other side of lens was where my future lay, set off on a new career path.
-I was lucky enough to learn my craft assisting some great photographers, before setting up my first studio just off Oxford Street in the heart of London. * This links to a BBC documentary called The Men from the Agency and well worth a view to listen to the likes of Ridley Scott, Alan Parker, David Puttnam and more explain how CDP revolutionised the ad industry.
-I hope you enjoy it.
+My love of photography took over and, deciding being the other side of lens was where my future lay, set off on a new career path.
+I was lucky enough to learn my craft assisting some world class photographers before setting up my first studio just off Oxford Street in the heart of London’s West End.

-Having been an account man in a previous life, a Clients attendance on a shoot seeing what’s involved in creating their ads presents me with no problems and on many occasions, can be a bit of a bonus.
+Having been an account man in a previous life, a Client’s attendance on a shoot seeing what’s involved in creating their ads presents me with no problems and on many occasions, can be a bit of a bonus.

 With over 2000 commissions under my belt, I’m very proud to say I have never missed a deadline or gone over budget.

-Awards include:- Campaign Press & Poster (Silver): D&AD: Cannes Lions: New York One Show: The Association of Photographers: The London International Advertising Awards: ISP Awards ~ 2x Gold and Campaign of the Year: MCCA Awards: Marketing Week Awards: RX Club of New York ~ Award of Excellence: OneEyeland World’s Top 10 Black & White Photographers:
+Awards include:- Campaign Press & Poster: D&AD: Cannes Lions: New York One Show: The Association of Photographers: The London International Advertising Awards: ISP Awards ~ 2x Gold and Campaign of the Year: MCCA Awards: Marketing Week Awards: RX Club of New York ~ Award of Excellence: OneEyeland World’s Top 10 Black & White Photographers: